micahondiwa/airbnb-clone-project/README.md

 **12. Review System**
 - Endpoints: /reviews/, /reviews/{review_id}
 - Features: Post and manage reviews for properties.

+**7. API Security**
+- OpenAPI Standard: The backend APIs are documented using the OpenAPI standard to secure clarity and ease of integration.
+- Django REST Framework: provides a comprehensive RESTful API for handling CRUD operations on user and property data.
+- GraphQL: Offers a flexible and efficient query mechanism for interacting with the backend.

+**8. CI/CD Pipeline**
+- Automated pipelines for testing and deploying code changes.

 **Database Optimization**
 - Indexing: Implement indexes for fast retrieval of frequently accessed data.